 - Because the PSoC couldn't source enough current to drive all the LEDs, I brought in LM293 push/pull drivers.
-These drivers work with digital inputs and outputs, so I needed to configure my RGB lines as digital, limiting myself to 7 possible colors.
+These drivers work with digital inputs and outputs, so I reconfigured my RGB lines as digital, limiting myself to 7 possible colors.

-- The PSoC has limited I/O pins, and I wanted to save those for other functions.
+- The PSoC has limited GPIO pins, and I wanted to save those for other purposes.

 Now, I have a grid controller that turns on an LED when I press the corresponding button!

 The next step was to get my PSoC to play audio.
-Originally, I wanted to play 16-bit 44.1 kHz WAV drum samples using an external RAM.
-After wiring up my RAM, however, I realized, how am I supposed to transfer such a large amount of audio data onto the RAM every time the program starts up?
+Originally, I wanted to play 16-bit 44.1 kHz WAV drum samples using an external RAM chip.
+After wiring up the chip, I realized, how am I supposed to transfer such a large amount of audio data onto the RAM every time the program starts up?

 Converting WAV files to C arrays and putting them into code memory didn't seem feasible, because the PSoC internal memory was limited.
 I tried burning them onto a ROM chip, but I ran into unknown errors with the lab chip burners.
 I looked into using serial, but the setup seemed too complex for the timeframe I had.